ForeverFloating/gramps-kromprogramoj/source/PersonFS/Notes/Notes.md

-Comment transférer au mieux les notes saisies dans gramps vers FS ?
+How to best transfer notes from Gramps to FS?
-Et inversement ?
+And vice versa?

-# Dans gramps :
+# In Gramps:
-* Une Note peut être référencée par :
+* A Note can be referenced by:
-  * un individu
+  * a person
-  * une famille
+  * a family
-  * un évènement
+  * an event
-  * une référence d'évènement
+  * an event reference
-  * un nom
+  * a name
   * …
-* une même note peut être référencée à plusieurs endroits.
+* the same note can be referenced in multiple places.
-* une note se compose de :
+* a note consists of:
-  * un id
+  * an id
-  * un type
+  * a type
-  * un texte
+  * text
-  * des étiquettes
+  * tags

-# Dans FS :
+# In FS:
-* Une Note peut être attachée à :
+* A Note can be attached to:
-  * un individu
+  * a person
-  * une famille
+  * a family
   * …
-* on ne peut pas réutiliser une note.
+* a note cannot be reused.
-* une note se compose de :
+* a note consists of:
-  * un id
+  * an id
-  * un titre
+  * a title
-  * un texte
+  * text
-  * une «attribution» (= auteur et date de dernière modification)
+  * "attribution" (= author and last modified date)
-  * si c'est une note d'individu : un tag alerte (booléen) (une seule note d'individu peut être une note d'alerte)
+  *  if it's a person's note: an alert tag (boolean) (only one person note can be an alert note)
-* les «Explications» (= changeMessage) peuvent être considérées comme des notes.
-Elles peuvent être rattachées à :
+* "Explanations" (= changeMessage) can be considered notes.
+They can be attached to:
-  * un évènement/fait
+  * an event/fact
-  * un conjoint
+  * a spouse
-  * un nom
+  * a name
   * …
-* le «Bref récit biographique» pourrait être considéré comme une note, mais il est traité par FS comme un fait.
+* the "Brief biological narrative" could be considered a note, but FS treats it as a fact.

-# traitement
+# transfer process
-* pour les notes individu et famille :
+* for person and family notes:
-  * type gramps <--> titre FS
+  * Gramps type <--> FS title
-  * texte gramps <--> texte FS
+  * Gramps text <--> FS text
-  * on suppose que le type/titre est unique pour un individu ou une famille (mais c'est faux aussi bien dans gramps que FS…)
+  * assumption is made that type/title is unique per person or family (though this is often not true in either Gramps or FS…)
-* pour les notes évènement/référence d'évènement, nom
+* for event/event reference and name notes
-  * concaténation des (type+texte) gramps, triés par type <--> changeMessage FS.
+  * concatenate Gramps (type+texte), sorted by type <--> FS changeMessage.